RedisGears/rgsync/examples/mssql/README.md

 ---

 # Running the recipe
 Please use <a href="https://github.com/RedisGears/gears-cli">gears-cli</a> to send a RedisGears Write-Behind and/or Write-Through recipe for execution.
-For example, run the sample [MsSql](example.py) recipe (contains the mapping of MsSql tables with Redis Hashes and RedisGears registrations) and install its dependencies with the following command:
+For example, run the sample [MsSql](example.py) recipe (contains the mapping of MsSql tables with Redis Hashes and RedisGears registrations) and install its dependencies with the following command (<b>Redis OSS users, please update the server value to localhost in [example.py](example.py) prior to running this recipe</b>):

 ```bash
 gears-cli run --host <host> --port <port> --password <password> example.py --requirements requirements.txt